Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 Do Herbs Induce Labor?

 Do herbs induce labor?
-Since the time of medieval midwives, these women knew certain herbs are beneficial during pregnancy.
-In reality, most herbs used during pregnancy actually tone or help prepare the uterus for birth rather than actually starting labor.
+Since the time of medieval midwives, certain herbs have been used for their beneficial properties during pregnancy.
+Most herbs used during pregnancy actually tone or help prepare the uterus for birth rather than actually starting labor.

-Use caution when trying any of herbs to induce labor, particularly herbs.
-Many people do not realize the dangers in herbs.
-Think about where most medicines originated, from plants.
-Many are now synthetically manufactured, but the chemical formulas they used as building blocks came from plants.
+Use caution when using herbs to induce labor.
+There can be inherent dangers in ingesting herbs as some quantities and interactions can be toxic.
+Most early medicines originated from plants.
+While most are now synthetically manufactured, the original chemical formulas used as building blocks came from plants or herbs.

-Not all herbs are bad or good, and some are harmful in high doses but safe in lower doses.
-And there's the rub.
-The FDA does not regulate the herbal industry, so the same herb from two different companies may differ greatly.
-Also, there may be other chemicals and/or preservatives present depending upon each manufacturers process.
-I recommend using organic herbs where possible or from a reputable store.
+Some herbs are harmful in high doses but safe in lower doses.
+The FDA does not regulate the herbal industry, so the same herb from two different companies may differ in potency.
+Also, there may be other chemicals and/or preservatives present depending upon each manufacturer's process.
+Organic herbs are preferable when possible or another reputable source.

 BLACK COHOSH

 Using black cohosh to induce labor may regulate the contractions to make them more effective.
-It comes in a tincture form.
-You can purchase it water-based or alcohol-based.
+It comes in a tincture and can be purchased in a water-based or alcohol-based formula.
 Do not take the capsule form.
-Unfortunately, no studies have determined that herbs induce labor, are safe, or whether all versions of the herb are of equal potency.
+Unfortunately, no studies have determined whether herbs induce labor, are safe, or whether all versions of the herb are of equal potency.

-Black cohosh is contraindicated if you have any of the following conditions: anemia or any blood clotting disorder.
+Black cohosh is contraindicated with any of the following conditions: anemia or any blood clotting disorder.
 Black cohosh has been shown to cause blood thinning which can lead to excessive blood loss during delivery.

 BLUE COHOSH